ePages-de/epages-docs/_posts/2017/2017-09-01-socrates-2017-order-is-optional.md

 * After the interview have a retro with the candidate, ask for feedback, and give feedback!
 You might want to offer a private, non-company-related communication channel, too.

-### The Medium Interview Handbook
+### The Medium interview handbook

-In the second session on Saturday we dissected [Medium's Interview Handbook](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) with a focus on the [grading criteria](https://medium.engineering/engineering-interviews-grading-rubric-8b409bec021f).
+In the second session on Saturday we dissected [Medium's interview handbook](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) with a focus on the [grading criteria](https://medium.engineering/engineering-interviews-grading-rubric-8b409bec021f).
 While we found some weak spots of this manual, it is still an incredible resource that helps you assess a candidate's fit.

 ### Oh, it's about software development and technology, too